aspose-pdf-cloud/aspose-pdf-cloud-python/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 23.7
+## Enhancements in Version 23.8
-- Form Field MappingName property support.
+- Support to split password protected PDF documents.
+- Support to convert password Protected PDF to Xlsx.
+- Support to convert password Protected PDF to Excel.
+- Replace a single image using multiple Image Ids.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

-## Bugs fixed in Version 23.7
+## Bugs fixed in Version 23.8
-- Adding Radio Button throws Internal Error.
+- The putMergeDocuments API method in Node.js Throws Gateway Error.
+- Text Replacement Changes the Background.

 ## Requirements.
 Python 2.7 and 3.4+